RedHotDataProject/Project_ADA/docs/index.md

 One could thus expect that products available in France and added during this year would have been more likely to have their palm oil content tagged !
 "One has to <i>observe</i> something in order to <i>see</i> it".
 The decrease following could have several explanation:
 - The optimist would conclude in a reduction in the use of palm oil.
-- The pessimist (and sadly <a href="https://www.statista.com/statistics/263937/vegetable-oils-global-consumption/">realist</a>) would however conclude in  a decrease in the attention focused on palm oil, the subject growing "out of fashion" but the palm trees still growing on freshly cleared exotic forest lands.
+- The pessimist (and sadly <a href="https://www.statista.com/statistics/263937/vegetable-oils-global-consumption/">realist</a>) would however conclude in  a decrease in the attention focused on palm oil, the subject going "out of fashion" but the palm trees still growing on freshly cleared exotic forest lands.

 But what can we say about the manufacturing countries behind these palm-oil-containing products ?
 Let us exclude the case of France, since most product sold in France are manufactured in ...
 France.